-Obsessive compulsive disorder is a chronic mental illness falling into the comprehensive list of identified anxiety disorders.
+Obsessive-compulsive disorder is a chronic mental illness falling into the comprehensive list of identified anxiety disorders.
 OCD can be debilitating and has the ability to disrupt daily life.
-The obsessions and compulsions faced by OCD patients are different, persistent and far stronger than the compulsions and obsessions faced by healthy people.
+The obsessions and compulsions faced by OCD patients are different, persistent, and far stronger than the compulsions and obsessions faced by healthy people.

-The incessant nature of cognitive distortions identified in OCD patients is almost impossible to ignore, often resulting in even more psychological distress if ignored, developing into an almost cyclic pattern of behaviour.
+The incessant nature of cognitive distortions identified in OCD patients is almost impossible to ignore, often resulting in even more psychological distress if ignored, developing into an almost cyclic pattern of behavior.
 People commonly name their perfectionism as OCD, however, that’s false.
 OCD is far more serious and impairing in reality

 OCD is often associated with certain ‘themes’ or concerns for different individuals.
 For instance, some patients might be obsessed with a fear of germs while some others may be excessively fearful of losing control and other similar fears.

 In people suffering from OCD, irrational obsessions and compulsions go hand in hand.
 Often, the compulsions are a reaction to the obsessions that may have been plaguing the individual’s mind, though not always.
 The line that separates the two often seems blurry and it can be difficult to tell where obsessions end and compulsions begin, but there are signs that make it easy to identify them.